 Support

-If you recall the most common frustrations of merchants and acquirers, you’ll notice that a large majority of these frustrations can be eliminated through a simple program and quality support.
+If you recall the most common frustrations of merchants and acquirers, you’ll notice that a majority of these can be eliminated through a simple program and quality support.

-If a company has lackluster support, some merchants may choose to deal with the risk or consequences of a data breach rather than deal with the annoyance of poor support.
-On the other hand, if a PCI program offers quality support, it will become worthwhile to merchants to avoid the risk and consequences of a data breach and maintain their PCI compliance.
+Some merchants may choose to deal with the consequences of a data breach rather than waste time with poor support.
+On the other hand, if a PCI program offers top-notch assistance, it will become worthwhile to merchants to avoid the risk of a data breach and maintain their PCI compliance.

-When a merchant needs help, at the bare minimum they should be able to get in contact with support through the phone, email, or a live chat.
+When a merchant needs help, they should be able to easily get in contact with qualified support staff through the phone, email, or a live chat.

 Here are some questions you should ask about the support in the PCI program: